RobertsLab/paper-tanner-crab/supplementary-information/readme.md

 - [S1-RNAsequ-libraries.csv](https://github.com/RobertsLab/paper-tanner-crab/blob/master/supplemental-material/Supp02-RNAsequ-libraries.csv)
 Table containing descriptions of the pooled RNAseq libraries.
+UPDATE THIS GRACE

 Column are:
 `Library_ID` - number assigned to the library.
 11 total.
 All used to assemble transcriptome